Coordinate Waste Contracts to Maximize Waste Program Performance

 - Specify any end-of-life product take-back programs, including electronics.
 List all items and outline the process for participation.

-- Specify any certifications for recycling e.g. certified e-Stewards.
+- Specify any certifications for recycling, waste disposal e.g. certified e-Stewards.

-NOTE: This PIM does not provide specific or detailed contractual language for all aspects of waste contracts, particularly for aspects of regulatory compliance, permits, or licenses.
+NOTE: This PIM does not provide specific or detailed contractual language for all aspects of every waste contract, particularly for aspects of regulatory compliance, permits, or licenses.
 The purpose of this PIM is to ask your hauler about considerations to help you improve your overall sustainability performance.

-- Determine who is on your team.
-Likely candidates include your Green Team, EVS Director, Safety/compliance officer, and supply chain.
-Representatives from areas/departments who may be impacted by potential changes in waste operations should be included.
+- Determine the stakeholders during the contracting process.
+Likely candidates include your Green Team, EVS Director, Safety/compliance officer, and supply chain representatives.
+Staff from areas/departments who may be impacted by potential changes in waste operations should be included.
 Make sure that all stakeholders know that you are assessing your waste contracts to maximize value, reduce costs, and improve compliance/safety considerations and your sustainability performance.

 - For each waste stream below, gather the following information: